2019 Candlelight Tour of Homes

 This house was built in 1902 by W.E. and Eva Richards.
-Its style is transformational Victorian or in other words a Victorian farmhouse.
+Its style is transitional Victorian or in other words a Victorian farmhouse.
 There is a formal woman’s parlor, a separate men’s parlor, a study, dining room, kitchen and back den area.

 The house hosts four bathrooms, two upstairs and two down, four upstairs bedrooms and a laundry room.

 There are also four original fireplaces.
 The dining room has the most ornate fireplace mantle.
 The tile around three of the fireplaces is original.
 The last one needed to be replaced because of damage.
 The four fireplaces were originally designed to burn coal but have been converted to electric fireplaces because of their shallow depth.
-The house has two chimneys which served all four fireplaces.
+The house has two chimneys which serve all four fireplaces.
 An unusual feature of the rooms with the fireplaces is that they have closets built on either side of the fireplace.
 This is not standard in an older home.

 508 SOUTH LAMAR STREET

 House Sponsor: Jamie Bodiford - Century 21 Judge Fite Company

 Banker W. H. Eddleman built this wood framed Queen Anne house in 1887-1889.
 The original design featured a three-story tower with steep roof and finial.
 The estate consisted of out buildings, a servants’ quarters, barn and corrals.
 W. H. was married to Sarah Conger, and they had one daughter Caroline Aurelia (Carrie) in the fall of 1877.
 Carrie was married to F. Hays McFarland in the home on June 29,1898.